Gatsby-Lee/DevOps/container/gcp-k8e-workload.rst

 Parallel job
 >>>>>>>>>>>>

+* Questions

+  * With a Kubernetes Job configured with a parallelism value of 3 and no completion count what happens to the status of the Job when one of the Pods successfully terminates?

 * creates multiple pods that work on the same task at the same time
 * can be specified by setting the spec.parallelism value a job greater than one.
 * two types